vetchium/spec/vetchium.md

     - Submit candidates for consideration.
     - View the status of their submitted candidates.
     - Schedule interviews and coordinate with candidates.
-    - Add private notes and comments on a candidacy, visible to other users within their agency and the employer's hiring team.
+    - Add private notes and comments on a candidacy, visible only to other users within their own agency.

 #### D. Private Notes on Professionals
 - **Adding Notes**: Agency users can add private notes to any Hub User's profile, using the Hub User's handle as a key.
 These notes are strictly internal to the agency and are **not shared with employers**.
 They can be used to track candidate suitability and internal assessments.